 - Afraid to ask for help

-Because they are harmless, the healthiest first step is usually reassurance and understanding.
+Because they are harmless, the healthiest first step is usually understanding what they are and recognising that they are normal.

-Any cosmetic decisions should be calm, informed and never based on panic or pressure.
+Any cosmetic treatment decision should be calm, informed and never based on panic, embarrassment or pressure from others.

 When Should You Seek Medical Advice?